-Once Surveillance has been authorised as detailed above, the Investigating Officer must contact the Court to apply for approval from a JP using the prescribed form shown at Annex B of this report.
+The Coordinating Officer must contact the Court to apply for approval from a JP using the prescribed form shown at Annex B of this report.
 In addition Annex A shows a flowchart of the application process.

-They will need to arrange a hearing for the application to be heard, and attend it with:-
+They will need to arrange a hearing for the application to be heard, which the Authorising Officer will attend with:-